 - It hides your activity from anyone who might be interested in it.

 - It hides your location, enabling you to access geo-blocked content (e.g. on Netflix and other sites).

 - Makes you more anonymous on the web.

 Overall, use a VPN if your web privacy, security, and anonymity are important to you.
-Roughly $3-5 a month is little price to pay for all that.
+Roughly $3-5 a month is a small price to pay for all of that.

 When Not to Use a VPN

 As predictable as this may sound, we really see no good reason not to use a VPN if you’re taking your online security and privacy seriously.

 VPNs are incredibly useful as another layer of security on top of SSL protocols on websites, having a good antivirus program, not downloading shady software, not sharing too much private information on social media, and so on.
 Overall, they’re your next step towards using the web more consciously and with sufficient precautions set up.

 There are not many downsides to them.
 Perhaps the only one being that your connection can sometimes slow down.
 After all, you’re routing your data through an extra server.